phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Overview

 Icepack is a submodule of CICE.
 Submodules are pointers to specific versions in an external repository.
 Working with Icepack in CICE is like working with a repository in a repository.
-When Icepack is cloned by CICE as a submodule, a specific version of Icepack from the Consortium repository will be downloaded.
-Without going into too much detail, Icepack will in a detached HEAD state which means it us a fixed version and cannot be modified easily.
+When Icepack is cloned by CICE as a submodule, a specific version of Icepack will be downloaded.
+Without going into too much detail, Icepack will in a detached HEAD state which means it is a fixed version and cannot be modified easily.

       git clone https://github.com/username/cice --recursive
       cd cice/icepack